 Samsung has unveiled Galaxy Note 10 and Note 10+ devices together.

-The 6.3-inch Samsung Galaxy Note 10 will offer the S-Pen experience in a relatively compact form factor, while the 6.8-inch Samsung Galaxy Note 10+ carries on the tradition of the Note family by being the biggest Galaxy Note display till date.
+The 6.3-inch Samsung Galaxy Note 10 will offer the S-Pen experience in a relatively compact form factor.
+At the same time, the 6.8-inch Samsung Galaxy Note 10+ carries on the tradition of the Note family by being the most prominent Galaxy Note display till the date.

-The Samsung Galaxy Note 10 and Galaxy Note 10+ share a lot of specifications, while the display, battery size, as well as the RAM and international storage capacities on offer are different.
-The Galaxy Note 10 sports a 2280×1080 pixels 401ppi display while the one of the bigger Galaxy Note 10+ is a 498ppi 3040×1440 pixels resolution display.
+The Samsung Galaxy Note 10 and Galaxy Note 10+ share a lot of specifications, while the screen, battery size, as well as the RAM and international storage capacities on offer are different.
+The Galaxy Note 10 sports a 2280×1080 pixels 401ppi display while the one of the more prominent Galaxy Note 10+ is a 498ppi 3040×1440 pixels resolution display.
 Both are Dynamic AMOLED panels with support for HDR10+ and dynamic tone mapping.

-The Samsung Galaxy Note 10 and Galaxy Note 10+ will be available in Auro Glow, Aura White, and Aura Black colours.
-The Galaxy Note 10, which packs a 3,500mAh battery, will also be available in Red and Pink colour options, while the bigger Galaxy Note 10+, which sports a 4,300mAh battery, will be available in a Blue colour option.
+The Samsung Galaxy Note 10 and Galaxy Note 10+ will be available in Auro Glow, Aura White, and Aura Black colors.
+The Galaxy Note 10, which packs a 3,500mAh battery, will also be available in Red and Pink color options, while the more prominent Galaxy Note 10+, which sports a 4,300mAh battery, will be available in a Blue color option.

-Samsung Galaxy Note 10 and Galaxy Note 10+ specifications
+Samsung Galaxy Note 10 and Galaxy Note 10 plus specifications

-The Galaxy Note 10 and Galaxy Note 10+ pack an ultrasonic in-display fingerprint scanner; an accelerometer; a barometer; a gyro sensor; a geomagnetic sensor; a hall sensor; an RGB light sensor; and a proximity sensor.
+The Galaxy Note 10 and Galaxy Note 10+ featured an ultrasonic in-display fingerprint scanner, an accelerometer, a gyro sensor, a geomagnetic sensor, a Hall sensor, an RGB light sensor, and a proximity sensor is also included.

-Samsung Galaxy Note 10 and Galaxy Note 10+ cameras
+Samsung Galaxy Note 10 and Galaxy Note 10 plus cameras

-The Galaxy Note 10 has a triple camera setup on the rear with a 12-megapixel f/2.1 telephoto lens with optical image stabilisation (OIS) and a 45-degree field-of-view.
-Then there’s a wide-angle lens with a 12-megapixel sensor with a variable aperture (f/1.4-f/2.4) and a 77-degree field-of-view as well as optical image stabilisation.
-Finally, there’s the ultra-wide lens with a 123-degree field-of-view paired with a 16-megapixel f/2.2 sensor, which lacks any kind of stabilisation.
+The Galaxy Note 10 has a triple camera setup on the rear with a 12-megapixel f/2.1 telephoto lens with optical image stabilization (OIS) and a 45-degree field-of-view.
+Then there’s a wide-angle lens with a 12-megapixel sensor with a variable aperture (f/1.4-f/2.4) and a 77-degree field-of-view as well as optical image stabilization.
+Finally, there’s the ultra-wide lens with a 123-degree field-of-view paired with a 16-megapixel f/2.2 sensor, which lacks any kind of stabilization.